 Make your move easier by identifying your banking needs and learning these essential banking options for expats.

 First things first, do yourself a favor and open a new bank account in your new country of residence.
 Using a local bank account to manage your income and make deposits and withdrawals is easier using a local account and lets you avoid ATM fees that are typically charged when making transactions from foreign accounts.

 Before moving money from your home country account into your new account, make sure to keep an eye on any fluctuations in the local currency.
 If the value of the currency in your new country of residence is trending downward, you may want to avoid moving a large amount of money into your new account as you could lose money in the long run.

-For non-resident Indians who are looking for home country bank accounts should open NRI bank accounts rather than having a regular savings account in India.
+For non-resident Indians who are looking for the home country, bank accounts should open NRI bank accounts rather than having a regular savings account in India.
 Refer to this article to learn more about opening an NRI bank account.

-Most banking is done online these days anyways, but do take advantage of the benefits that online banking has to offer.
+These days most banking is done online, but do take advantage of the benefits that online banks have to offer.
 Online banking helps you avoid going to your local bank in person for many simple banking tasks, which is especially helpful if you have trouble communicating in the local language.
 Opt for online banking options, such as online or mobile check deposits and checking your balance.

 Offshore banking may be helpful for some expats whose new country of residence is not in a stable financial state, whose local currency is unpredictable, or how has had a history of political turmoil.
 In such cases, an offshore bank account may be a good idea.
 Offshore banking offers better security and tax efficiency than local banks and keeps your money in one, stable location so you can move around the world while keeping your savings in one place.